 Trick-or-treaters can go on scavenger hunt to learn about wildlife, collect goodies

 Trick-or-treaters can fill their bags with goodies and learn about wildlife Oct.
-26-27, during Howloween at the Oregon Zoo, presented by Banfield Pet Hospital.
-The event runs from 11 a.m. to 4 p.m. and is free with zoo admission.
+28-29, during Howloween at the Oregon Zoo, presented by Banfield Pet Hospital.
+The event runs from 9:30 a.m. to 3 p.m. both days and is free with zoo admission.

 In keeping with the zoo's mission, Howloween aims to be educational as well as fun.
-An intriguing scavenger hunt directs trick-or-treaters to easily accessible activity stations throughout the zoo.
-Activities are themed to teach kids about animals around the zoo, and their habitats and adaptations.
+Scavenger hunts and activities are themed to teach kids about animals around the world, and their habitats and adaptations.
 Kids can collect treats and prizes at the different stations.
 Because our everyday actions impact wildlife, the Oregon Zoo only provides deforestation-free candy.

-Throughout the weekend, visitors can watch the zoo's enrichment team provide animals with holiday-themed treats like jack-o'-lanterns stuffed with snacks.
-Enrichment items, such as a passel of pumpkins provided by Al's Garden Center, help keep the zoo's animals mentally and physically stimulated.
+Throughout the day, visitors can watch the zoo's enrichment team provide animals with holiday-themed treats like jack-o'-lanterns stuffed with snacks.
+Enrichment items, such as a passel of pumpkins provided by Al's Garden Center, help keep the zoo's animals mentally and physically engaged.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.